histogrammar/histogrammar-docs/specification/index.md

   * `entries` (mutable double) is the number of entries, initially 0.0.
   * `values` (mutable map from quantity return type to double) is the number of entries for each unique item.

+If the `range` parameter can be inferred from static type constraints, it may be omitted (or used as an assertion).

 ### Bagged constructor and required members

 ```python